YOU SURVIVED FIRST YEAR!

 Switch to Nursing

-Continue with Biomedical Science/Health Science
+Continue with your BSc in Biomedical Science or Health Science

 Switch to medical science-dominant degrees: BSc (Physiology) or BSc (Pharmacology) etc.

-If you’re still keen on getting into medicine, there is still postgraduate entry into medicine you can consider (upon completion of a Bachelor's Degree)
+If you’re still keen on getting into medicine, there is still postgraduate entry into medicine you can consider (upon completion of a Bachelor's Degree).

 More info regarding these pathways can be found: